-- 1.0 Providers will record the daily attendance of children on the fillable Excel spreadsheet: - 1.1 Provider Invoice verifying the days and times care is utilized.
-These are to be filled out daily and are submitted twice per month according to the provided submission schedule once it has been completed. - 1.2 Attendance Record to be filled out each day immediately as soon as children arrive, and immediately upon departure.
-The time of arrival and departure is to be accurately recorded. - 2.0 Hastings County Children's Services dictates that the following codes must be used monthly to indicate funding requirement in order to accurately calculate client attendance. - 3.0 Sick, absent, withdrawal, holidays, vacation days and billable scheduled closure days are to be recorded in the following manner by Providers: - a) The code "S" is used to indicate if a child is sick from the daycare. - b) The code "A" is used when the child is absent for an unknown reason. - c) The code "w" notice of withdrawal (two week waiting period) is entered on the invoice as "w" not an absent day.
-In using this method, the day is not deducted from the client's allotted yearly absent days. - The code "V" is used to indicate when the child is on vacation from the daycare and payment is required. - d).
+1.0 Providers will record the daily attendance of children on the fillable Excel spreadsheet:

+- 1.1 Provider Invoice verifying the days and times care is utilized.
+These are to be filled out daily and are submitted twice per month according to the provided submission schedule once it has been completed.
+Providers will not charge for more than 6 children at a time.
+If a child is absent and the Provider is billing for that child's absence, the Provider may not fill the spot with another child and bill them both.
+This is considered "double dipping" and is not permitted.
+If the Provider fills the spot of the absent child, the Provider will bill the family using care and not the absent child. - 1.2 Attendance Record to be filled out each day immediately as soon as children arrive, and immediately upon departure.
+The time of arrival and departure is to be accurately recorded. - 2.0 Hastings County Children's Services dictates that the following codes must be used monthly to indicate funding requirement in order to accurately calculate client attendance.

+Sick, absent, withdrawal, holidays, vacation days and billable scheduled closure days are to be recorded in the following manner by Providers:

+- a) The code "S" is used to indicate if a child is sick from the daycare. - b) The code "A" is used when the child is absent for an unknown reason. - c) The code "w" notice of withdrawal (two week waiting period) is entered on the invoice as "w" not an absent day.
+In using this method, the day is not deducted from the client's allotted yearly absent days.

+The code "V" is used to indicate when the child is on vacation from the daycare and payment is required.

+d).
 The code "SC" is used to specify scheduled closure days.

+e) parent non billed holidays are not recorded on invoice.
+They are noted in the comments section on invoice.

-^{} Providers must report any absences of 3 consecutive days to their Home Visitor.
+\\ Providers must report any absences of 3 consecutive days to their Home Visitor. \\

-Section: HOME CHILD CARE PROGRAM Policy Number: 6.2b

-Policy: Safe Arrivals/Departures Date Approved: November 24, 2023

-Date Reviewed: November 24, 2023
+Section: HOME CHILD CARE PROGRAM OPERATIONS Policy Number: 6.2b Policy: Safe Arrivals/Departures Date Approved: November 24, 2023 Date Reviewed: November 24, 2023